H&M, others back new Bangladesh factory safety accord

 Zara owner Inditex, the world's largest clothing retailer, said it also supported the agreement.
 "The accord has not come out yet, but as you know we have played a very active part in its development," a spokesman said.

-PVH, whose brands include Calvin Klein, said it would commit up to $2.5 million to underwrite the program set to be financed by the participating companies.
-PVH was the first company to agree to a memorandum of understanding on Bangladeshi safety issues last year, followed by Germany's Tchibo.

-Britain's Tesco said it would create a fund of 1 million pounds ($1.53 million) to support improvements across the industry in Bangladesh, among other efforts it will pursue.
+Britain's Tesco said it would create a fund of 1 million pounds to support improvements across the industry in Bangladesh, among other efforts it will pursue.

 "Tesco did not use factories in the Rana Plaza building, but we are all responsible for ensuring we prevent another tragedy," Tesco Group Commercial Director Kevin Grace said in a statement.